cruising the south pacific

 The events in the life of the individual cell, the information it receives from its environment, modifies what information gets read from the library contained in the strands of DNA.

-We don't get confused about how memories can generate a navigational map or a song
+We all know memories can generate a navigational map or a song.

 Memories